 Together with his private partner, the “Poete-Näscht” book quiz, it is a meeting point for those interested in culture in the Old Town.
 In addition to the permanent exhibition, special exhibitions on literary and cultural history topics are presented.
 The program is rounded off by a wide range of evening events: readings, lectures, shows for the little ones and poetry slams.

-So, look for an interesting visit to the museum, extensive rummage in the books of the Antiquariat or one of the events!
+So, look for an exciting visit to the museum, huge rummage in the books of the Antiquariat or one of the events!

 Visit the Museum für Musikautomaten!

-The museum of automatic musicians, a museum of the Swiss Confederation, is a very popular excursion destination in the region of northwestern Switzerland and in the Schwarzbubenland.
+The museum of automatic musicians, a museum of the Swiss Confederation, is a trendy excursion destination in the region of northwestern Switzerland and the Schwarzbubenland.
 It offers a varied annual program and attractive cultural events.
 The modern museum building is oriented to its geographic surroundings and takes up the harsh yellow tone of the Jurakalk in color and material.

 Discover Liestal’s countryside!

 There are lots of wonderful spots to drop by around Liestal, starting from natural sites and ending with architectural ones.
-For example, go to Augusta Raurica.
-About 2000 years ago there was a Roman city with 20’000 citizens close to Augst.
-Today you can visit several witnesses to that time: a theatre, a forum, Curia, temples and so on.
-Moreover, the Roman settlers brought water to Augusta Raurica from Lausen through an underground tunnel.
-At the Heidenloch there are pieces of the Roman Water Pipe to visit.
+One of them is Augusta Raurica, which was once a Roman city with about 20 thousand citizens.
+These days, you can still see some architectural structures of that era: temples, Curia, a theatre, a forum, and several other buildings.
+The Roman settlers supplied Augusta Raurica with water from Lausen through an underground tunnel, whose remains can still be visible at the Heidenloch.

 Make a trip to Basel!